har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * Uses arduino framework instead of esp-idf with arduino-esp32 as a component
 * Works with latest arduino-esp32 master on Github (v2.00-rc1 instead of v1.06)
 * All source code refactored as C++ files (trivial changes)
-* Uses Arduino SPIFFS library instead of custom code
+* Uses Arduino LittleFS library
 * WiFi configuration webpage server uses asynchronous  Arduino **ESP32AsyncServer** library instead of blocking code.
-* Root **index.html** page and **style.css** files are served from the SPIFFS partition instead of being embedded in the source code.
+* Root **index.html** page and **style.css** files are served from a LittleFS partition instead of being embedded in the source code.
 These two files are in the `/data` project directory.
-You can easily modify the appearance of the web page by editing these files, re-building and uploading the SPIFFS partition binary image (see below).
+You can modify the appearance of the web page by editing these files, re-building and uploading the LittleFS partition binary image (see below).
 * Bluetooth NMEA sentence transmission now uses the Arduino **BluetoothSerial** library.
 * Support for OTA firmware updates via WiFi.